 - 1. All students are expected to participate in class discussions.
-Students uncomfortable speaking in front of the class are encouraged to come to office hours to discuss the material.
-Participation in office hours as well as the Course Forum (on Moodle) will count towards the class participation grade. - 2.
+Students uncomfortable speaking in front of the class are encouraged to come to office hours to discuss the material. - 2.
 Many of the issues and approaches utilized in international relations are subject to debate.
 Students are therefore encouraged to question the material in a thoughtful and respectful manner.
 No student will be penalized for presenting an argument which questions the material presented; all perspectives are welcome, although they are also fair game for class discussion and debate. - 3.
-In order to facilitate class discussion and preserve an environment in which all students are encouraged to participate, please keep your class contributions directed at the material and arguments presented and not at fellow class members.
+To facilitate class discussion and preserve an environment in which all students are encouraged to participate, please keep your class contributions directed at the material and arguments presented and not at fellow class members.
 Comments of a personal nature directed against fellow students will not be tolerated.